Skip to main content

 Raising Exceptions in Python

-As a Python developer, you have the option to throw an exception if certain conditions are met.
-It allows you to interrupt the program based on your requirement.
+As a Python developer, you can throw an exception if certain conditions are met.
+It allows you to interrupt the program based on your requirements.

 Raising value error example